AdaemmerP/TailRiskText/README.md

 The top words for each topic model are also included in the subfolders.

 ## Code_Text
 This folder contains an R script to estimate the topic models and from it the derived topic time series.
+Due to licence agreements, we are not allowed to share the textual data, so this script is not executable.

 ## Code_Figures
 This folder contains all R codes to replicate each Figure in the paper.
 The scripts are self-explanatory.